 During the past year, he also worked for the University of California as an event representative at Cal home football games, refereed youth sports at the YMCA, and worked special events for the Oakwood Athletic Club in Lafayette.

 How did WorkAbility help?
 “The program gave me the training, confidence, interview skills and technical skills to do my job and other jobs in the field of recreation,” Eric said.
 “I would recommend the program, especially Sue Arnett, to anyone and everyone.
 I would not be where I am today without her help and guidance.”

 Joycelyn Walker, formerly of San Ramon and now of Rio Vista, graduated from high school in Chicago in 1967, and after retirement, decided she wanted to become a professional pet caregiver/sitter.
 She studied for the Veterinary Assistant certificate and then, in January 2010, she enrolled in DVC’s WorkAbility III program.

 “Having the VA certificate assures my clients that I can properly care for their pets,” she said.
 But she needed help with the job-seeking skills necessary to re-enter the work force, and was referred to WorkAbility.

 “This program helped me to visualize my dream of being self-supportive into my retirement years,” she said.
 “The staff provided counseling, helped with interview skills, helped me with résumé design, and gave me job leads.
 I gained confidence and security through this program, and now I’m working towards fulfilling my dream.
 I would highly recommend WorkAbility.”

 Three students at different stages of their lives, in three entirely different careers, now all happily employed thanks to the help they received from DVC’s WorkAbility III program.
-For more information about the program, contact a WorkAbility III representative at the DVC Career and Employment Services Center at 925-685-1230, ext.
-2080.
+For more information about the program, contact a WorkAbility III representative at the DVC Career and Employment Services Center.